preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 >>>>>>> feature/portfolio_pa
 ```

-`HEAD` refers to the branch/commit you are on now.
-Since the "contact link" feature was already merged, that is what we are seeing.
+`<<<<<<< HEAD` refers to the branch/commit you are on now.
+Since the "contact link" feature was already merged into the main branch, we see those changes in the `<<<<<<< HEAD` section.

 The second section, under the `=======`, shows the changes that are coming in from the branch you are trying to merge.

-Take a bit of time to look at your index.html file.
+Take a bit of time to look at your `index.html` file.
 Do all the lines text make sense to you?
 Can you see what Git is trying to tell you?

+Take the time you need to understand it, and ask questions if you need to!

+Remember that merge conflicts are a fact of life.
+On big complicated projects, there can be a lot of conflicts and they can be a lot weirder than this one.
+It's really worth understanding.

 ## Fixing the conflict